COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Michigan: Guidance for Compliance with the Individuals with Disabilities Education Act and the Michigan Administrative Rules for Special Education During the COVID-19 Pandemic.

-The Michigan DOE urges school districts to develop "Continuity of Learning Plans" to describe how the district will provide educational instruction to all students.
+The Michigan DOE encouraged school districts to develop "Continuity of Learning Plans" to describe how the district will provide educational instruction to all students.

-The Michigan DOE also urges school districts to develop "Contingency Learning Plans" for students who have IEPs.
-We noted that the description of a "Contingency Learning Plan" is identical to the legal description of an Individualized Education Program (IEP) in the IDEA.
+The Michigan DOE also encouraged school districts to develop "Contingency Learning Plans" for students who have IEPs.
+The description of a "Contingency Learning Plan" is identical to the legal description of an Individualized Education Program (IEP) in the IDEA.
 (34 CFR 300.320(a)(4); see page 246 in Wrightslaw: Special Education Law, 2nd Ed.).
-Any thoughts about why that may be?

 "The child's IEP team is encouraged to develop an individualized contingency learning plan to enable the child to ...